umccr/htsget-rs/htsget-config/README.md

 [examples-config-files]: examples/config-files

 #### Object type
-There is additional configuration that changes the way a resolve treat an object.
+There is additional configuration that changes the way a resolver treats an object.

 This component can be configured by setting the `[resolver.object_type]` table: